Effective density matrix for vacua in asymptotically flat gravity

 The soft effective action (SEA), introduced in \cite{Kapec:2021eug}, is a $d$-dimensional action describing the edge modes~\cite{Chen:2023tvj, He:2024ddb, Chen:2024kuq, Ball:2024hqe, He:2024skc, Araujo-Regado:2024dpr} localized on a codimension-2 surface, e.g., the bifurcate horizon of a causal diamond or the past or future boundary of spatial infinity of Minkowski spacetime, in a $(d+2)$-dimensional gauge theory or gravity.
 The original construction of the SEA in \cite{Kapec:2021eug} for both gauge theory and gravity uses basic ideas from effective field theory and symmetry breaking to describe the infrared factorization of scattering amplitudes, namely soft theorems and infrared divergences (see also \cite{Himwich:2020rro, Nguyen:2021ydb, Kalyanapuram:2021tnl} for earlier related work).
 In particular, for gravity, the SEA is an action consisting of the leading soft graviton mode $\CN$ as well as the Goldstone mode $\CC$ arising from the spontaneously broken supertranslation symmetry.
 If the Goldstone mode is non-dynamical, the tree-level SEA was recently shown to be equivalent to the supertranslation charge \cite{He:2014cra}, as well as the effective action for shockwaves~\cite{He:2024vlp}.
 Furthermore, though not constructed originally with subregions or their edge modes in mind, in the context of abelian gauge theories, the corresponding tree-level SEA, in addition to being equivalent to the large gauge charge, was further shown to be equivalent to soft Wilson line dressings~\cite{He:2024ddb, He:2024skc}, implying a deep connection to non-local observables arising in the presence of horizons \cite{Araujo-Regado:2024dpr, Giddings:2025xym}.

 To construct the density matrix ${\wh \rho}_s$ associated to the vacuum state of a large causal diamond of radius $R$, whose boundary consists of ingoing and outgoing null rays, in asymptotically flat spacetime, we will utilize the SEA.
-Indeed, in the limit where the causal diamond is large compared to the Planck length, i.e., $R \gg \ell_P$, the edge modes parametrizing the area fluctuations of the causal diamond are well-approximated by the soft (low-energy) modes in asymptotically flat spacetimes \cite{He:2024ddb, Araujo-Regado:2024dpr}.
+Indeed, in the limit where the causal diamond is large compared to the Planck length, i.e., $R \gg \ell_P$, the edge modes parametrizing the area fluctuations of the causal diamond are well-approximated by the soft (low-energy) modes in asymptotically flat spacetimes, and their dynamics is described by the SEA \cite{He:2024ddb, Araujo-Regado:2024dpr}.\footnote{Strictly speaking, \cite{He:2024ddb, Araujo-Regado:2024dpr} focus on abelian gauge theory rather than gravity.
+To truly demonstrate this approximation holds in gravity, we would need to show how the SEA arises from the Einstein--Hilbert action by taking a large causal diamond limit, and we reserve this for future work.}

 By viewing the causal diamond as an open quantum system, the vacuum density matrix ${\wh \rho}_s$, which describes the soft sector, is obtained by tracing out all the energetic modes, leaving only the edge mode degrees of freedom on the bifurcate horizon (see Figure~\ref{fig:CD}).
 In particular, we will show in this letter that there exists a ${\wh \rho}_s$ such that